BMR Calculator (Basal Metabolic Rate)

 - Hormonal Factors: Thyroid disorders (like hypothyroidism) can significantly slow down BMR.

-Using BMR for Weight Loss & Gain
+Using BMR for Weight Management

 Knowing your BMR is the first step in managing your weight.
 To change your weight, you must adjust your intake relative to your TDEE (Total Daily Energy Expenditure).